Bambu Lab X1E 3D Printer Combo: Professional Desktop 3D Printing with AMS

 13. LED Light – on/off toggle

-Bambu X1E 3D printer fan settings interface; shows internal view with part, aux, and exhaust fan controls set to 0%.
+Bambu X1E 3D Printer fan settings interface showing part, aux, and exhaust fan percentages in a digital display panel.

 Filament section includes 5 controls for spool management and humidity.